Code360In/katacoda-scenarios-32/docker-oracle/step1.md

 `docker logs oracle-xe`{{execute}}

-If the database is started up successfully, the log will contain the following:
+If the database is started up successfully, the log will show:

 <pre>
 Database exists